clulab/releases/acl2023-nlrse-sicck/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+## Note
+The results in this version differ from the results in the published paper due to: (a) minor bug fixes, and (b) averaging results across five different random seeds.
+Please note that the different results reported in this version do not change any of the observations in the published paper.

 ## Code

 Author: sushmaakoju@arizona.edu